withastro/docs/src/pages/en/guides/cms/storyblok.md

 2. **A Storyblok account and space** - If you don't have an account yet, you can [sign up for free](https://app.storyblok.com/#/signup) and create a new space.

 3. **Storyblok API tokens** - You can find and generate your API tokens in the Access Tokens tab of your Storyblok space settings.
-    - **Preview token** - This token is used to fetch the draft/unpublished version of your content.
+    - **Preview token** - This token will be used to fetch drafts or unpublished versions of your content.
-    - **Public token** - This token is used to fetch the published version of your content.
+    - **Public token** - This token will be used to fetch only published content.

 ### Setting up credentials

-To connect Storyblok to your Astro project, you will need to set up your credentials.
-You can find your API token in your Storyblok space settings.

-Create a `.env` file in the root of your project and add your Storyblok API token:
+To add your Storyblok credentials to Astro, create a `.env` file in the root of your project with the following variables:

 ```ini title=".env"
 STORYBLOK_PREVIEW_TOKEN=YOUR_PREVIEW_TOKEN